Rex M. Rogers

-Rex M. Rogers (born 1952) has served as President of SAT-7 USA since 2009, the American promotion and fundraising arm of SAT-7, a Christian satellite television ministry by and for the people of the Middle East and North Africa.
+Rogers retired (Aug 2009 - May 30, 2025), as President of SAT-7 USA, the American promotion and fundraising arm of SAT-7, a Christian satellite television ministry by and for the people of the Middle East and North Africa.
 SAT-7, based in Nicosia, Cyprus, supports quality, indigenous-produced programming on four channels in three languages, Arabic, Persian, and Turkish.

 Rogers was president of Cornerstone University from 1991 to 2008, tied for third longest serving president among independent colleges and universities in Michigan.
 He also served as a graduate assistant and on the faculty and/or administration at University of Cincinnati, Cedarville University, and The King's College.
 Rogers worked in 2008-2009 as vice president for The Timothy Group.